willgraham345/drl_swarm/README.md

 -
 ### In Progress

+### Rules for Updating Repo
+- Make sure to delete all folders except for src and bash scripts.
+This will keep it so we can build on local machines without issues.
 ### Bash Scripts Guide
 - **explore_launch.sh = In prgoress.
 Supposed to launch a hardware crazyflie with exploration and navigation algorithms**
 - **hardware_simple_mapper_keyboard.sh**